performance appraisal

 Appraisals should provide supervisors and employees actionable steps to improve performance and morale.
 Strong appraisals provide guidelines for:

-The compliance only is the appraisal is done because it is required.
-These appraisals have minimal meaningful feedback, “across the board” scores and goals are the same for all employees.
-These appraisals convey that the appraisal process is a pain and take time away from work that matters. ” The attitude is, “Let’s hurry and get these appraisals done so I can get human resources off my back.”
+The compliance-only supervisor is busy and sees the appraisal as an annoyance and obstacle preventing them from doing the work that “really matters” in their mind.
+These appraisals have minimal meaningful feedback and goals are often the same for all employees.
+The attitude is, “Let’s hurry and get these appraisals done so I can get human resources off my back.”

 Political Appraisals

-In a political appraisal, the supervisor uses the appraisal tool to grant salary raises, promotions or other benefits to the team.
-As a result, the appraisals are not accurate but skewed to make it seem like the team has more effective performance.
+With a political appraisal, the supervisor uses the appraisal tool to manipulate salary increases, promotions, or other benefits for their team.
+The appraisals are not accurate but rather skewed to make it seem like the team has shown more effective performance.

 An excellent example is scoring team members higher to get their desired pay without regard to the scores they deserve.
 This undermines the appraisal process, prevents organizational changes, and discredits the leader.
 It can also come back to haunt you because if the time comes to terminate an employee, the termination will likely be denied because of bias.